 Today’s consumers expect both good quality products and excellent customer experiences.
 They want their product well designed, easy to buy, simple to assemble, and quick to use.
 Once your buyer purchases your product, they don’t want to have to repeat themselves to customer agents, and they expect efficient, personalized service.
 Can you provide all that with a smile?
 If not, hire your first employee fast.

-According to Gladly’s 2018 Customer Service Expectations Survey, 92% of customers will give up on a brand if they have 1-3 bad experiences with customer service.
+According to Gladly’s 2018 survey, 92% of customers will give up on a brand if they have 1-3 bad experiences with customer service.
 Don’t risk losing your customer base.
 Start hiring help now to oversee quality of both products and services.